mmisak/counTR/README.md

 - Python 3.2 or newer - counTR was tested on Python 3.9.7

 ## Installation
-As of now, it is sufficient to download the counTR.py and use the program as described below.
-The file can be obtained from this repository or using this link: https://raw.githubusercontent.com/mmisak/counTR/main/counTR.py
+You can clone this repository via Git (```git clone https://github.com/mmisak/counTR```) or download the counTR.py using this link: https://raw.githubusercontent.com/mmisak/counTR/main/counTR.py

 ## Quick start
 ### Running counTR processrepeats